kesagaurav/project-two/README.md

-   and view his food in his cart and also in our app we will using the customer and employee login where the employee can login and once the customer login we will able to see the food items in the our menu and he will be adding the fooditem to the cart and we can also view the cart as well and also the cart details as well where customer can view the food items and add it to the cart
+   and view his food in his cart and also in our app we will using the customer and employee login where the employee can login and once the customer login we will able to see the food items in the our menu and he will be adding the fooditem to the cart and we can also view the cart as well and also the cart details as well where customer can view the food items and add it to the cart and also the employee can add the food item

   # Technologies Used
     Angular